jowasp/review-features/outlined_roadmap.md

  https://en.wikipedia.org/wiki/Technology_roadmap

 #Roadmap in case of older projects (classified as incubators/LAB)
 Some projects have been in the incubator stage for quite long period of time, however, they have developed a quite stable code source and project features.
-In this case, they project migh have less need for a more detailed roadmap.
+In this case, the project migh have less need for a more detailed roadmap.
 It is important that the reviewer can analyze specific situations, especially when a project has a quite stable release and no need to continue develop new features.